Best Timing on Chiropractic Care During Pregnancy

-Best timing on treatment during pregnancy
+Best timing on mobilization treatment during pregnancy

-I’m often asked when is the best time for women to receive chiropractic treatment during their pregnancy.
+I’m often asked when is the best time for women to receive treatment during their pregnancy.
 As with most types of care, it depends on the situation.
 If a woman is symptomatic, ie has sciatica, low back soreness, pubic symphysis pain, etc, the answer is as soon as possible.

 If she does not have symptoms, and is physically comfortable, she can wait a bit.

-What exactly does chiropractic do?
+What exactly does mobilization treatment do?